igorbmeirelles/losung_express/docs/01-user.md

 * [x] Should return JWT token
 * [x] JWT should contain userId, name, email, companyId, roles, branchIds
 * [x] Should reject login with invalid password
+* [ ] Should create a session cache entry with userId, JWT, refresh token
+* [ ] Should set cache TTLs consistent with JWT/refresh token expiry
+* [ ] Should not allow multiple active sessions to overwrite each other incorrectly (e.g., unique session key per device/identifier)

 ---